Hand holding shrooms, LSD, and ecstasy for jedi flipping

 Jedi Flipping: What It’s Like to Mix Shrooms, Acid, and Molly

-Jedi flipping can be fun and transcendent, but also overwhelming and risky—here are some harm reduction techniques if you're planning a flip.
+Some consider flipping fun and transcendent, but it can also be overwhelming and risky.
+Here are some harm reduction techniques if you're planning a flip.

 DoubleBlind Mag